 Marshrutka schedule & ticket price

 Vans depart frequently from Didube Bus Terminal in Tbilisi, located in the northern part of the city (see the exact location here).
-To get to Didube from Freedom Square, you can either take the metro to Didube Station (the bus area is adjacent to the metro station, near the food market) or take a Bolt for around 8 GEL.
+To get to Didube from Freedom Square, you can either take the metro to Didube Station (the bus area is adjacent to the metro station, near the food market) or take a Bolt taxi for around 8 GEL.

 Shared taxi to Batumi